 Don't miss Boo at the Zoo

 October is one of my favorite times to visit the Bronx Zoo.
-Beyond just donning your Halloween costumes for a visit, the zoo transforms into a Halloween lover's paradise with beautiful Jack-o-Lantern displays, an interactive costume parade, pumpkin carving demonstrations, a hay maze, s'more stations, and so much more.
+Beyond just donning your Halloween costumes for a visit, the zoo transforms into a Halloween lover's paradise with beautiful Jack-o-Lantern displays, an interactive costume parade, pumpkin carving demonstrations, a hay maze, and so much more.

 Pack a picnic